stagbl/stagbl/DMStagProposal.md

 The second requires care in ensuring that parallel decompositions and numberings are used correctly, and does not allow for interlaced storage of data.

 Since the cell complex represented by DMDA is included in those which can be represented by a DMPlex object, it may of course be represented this way.
 However, one expects to find some added performance and simplicity in restricting to a much-more-structured case.

 ## Terminology

 - Point  : a cell of any dimension
 - Vertex : 0-cell
-- Element      : 3-cell in 3D, 2-cell in 2D, 1-cell in 1D
+- Element: 3-cell in 3D, 2-cell in 2D, 1-cell in 1D
-- Stratum      : set of all k-cells for a given k
+- Stratum: set of all k-cells for a given k
 - Entry  : a single entry in a vector representing one or more fields on the complex
 - Ghost  : describes an extra point or degree of freedom used locally, in addition to those which correspond to global degrees of freedom stored on the current rank
-- Dummy point  : a ghost point used for padding purposes, which does not participate in global<-->local mappings.
-These can either on the right/top/front of the physical domain, or in the corners of interior subdomains when using a "star" stencil.
+- Dummy  : describes a ghost point which does not participate in global<-->local mappings.
+These can be on the right/top/front of the physical domain (as padding), in the corners of interior subdomains when using a "star" stencil, or on the boundaries when using DM_BOUNDARY_GHOSTED.

 ### Working Definition of DM
-We think of a `DM` as a combination of up to three other concepts:
+We think of a `DM` as a combination of up to four other concepts:

+1. Topology (required) : the mesh
-1. Topology (required), including parallel decomposition
+2. Atlas (required) : parallel decomposition
-2. An embedding/immersion of this topology (coordinates)
+3. An embedding/immersion of this topology (coordinates)
-3. A "Section" - what the primary fields living on the DM are.
+4. A "Section" - what the primary fields living on the DM are.

 "Topology" includes both "local" and "global" topology and the maps between them.
 In the case of `DMDA`, we consider the stencil description to be part of the topology, as it is used to define the local spaces.